mailto:firstname.lastname@example.orgMore transportation articles by David Lawyer

 Most people erroneously think that to save gas they should take it easy on the gas pedal, accelerate slowly, and maintain steady speed.
 But in reality one should do just the opposite combined with lots of coasting.

 To drive efficiently, keep a heavy foot on the gas but when you wind up going too fast, shift to neutral and coast.
 It would be even better if you could coast with the engine off but in most cases it may hurt your transmission.
 And it usually disables the power part of the brakes and steering which may not be safe.
-The brakes and steering still work but you have to use a lot more muscle to operate them.
+The brakes and steering still work but you have a use a lot more muscle to operate them.
 Except if you should have a hybrid, it's designed to coast with the engine off.

 Also, coast downhill as much as possible and also coast when you need to reduce speed or stop.
 With the exception of downgrades steep enough to coast down, and also with the exception of upgrades where you have to keep the accelerator pedal pressed down hard (say over about halfway to the floor) to make it up the grade, you can "pulse and glide" (also called "burn and glide", "accelerate and coast", etc.).
 This is done by accelerating at near maximum acceleration (pulse or burn), and then when you reach a high speed, shift into neutral and coast (glide) until speed is reduced by say 15 mi/hr.
 Then repeat another pulse and glide and so on.

 It takes skill to do this safely and in heavy traffic it may not be feasible.
 Make sure that you are not obstructing traffic behind you.
 Note that coasting in neutral is illegal in many states but shouldn't be.
-In some states, only coasting downhill in neutral is illegal so "pulse and glide" is legal if you are not going downhill.
+In some states, only coasting downhill in neutral is illegal so "pulse and glide" is OK if you are not going downhill.

 The reason that the above works is that while automobile engines are about 33% efficient (thermal efficiency), the typical efficiency while driving is more like about 17%.
 The efficiencies at various RPMs and torques are found on brake specific fuel consumption maps.
 But since they are often kept secret (if it exists at all) you probably will not find one for your engine (as of 2015).
 Looking at such a map, for example, may show that engine efficiencies range from 0% to 33% and that the best efficiency (33%) is only obtained at a certain RPM and torque.
 By using this map you can find the most efficient torque for the RPM your engine is currently turning, if you were able to apply that torque (using the gas pedal) you will obtain the maximum efficiency for that RPM.
 If you are not in the highest gear, then you have another option besides adjusting torque: change the RPM by shifting gears.
 Of course the car's computer could assist in all this if only the car makers designed it so.
 But as of late 2015 a few car-makers are taking out patents on such technology so it may someday actually happen.